Disaster Preparedness

 Multi-Route Core Transmission Lines and Route Distribution

-To ensure stable communications, we distribute telecommunications equipment capacity and establish dual communication lines (terrestrial optical fiber) as well as the system that uses automated switching to secure communications network when there is a failure.
-Submarine cables are also used to provide multiple communication lines, ensuring a highly reliable network.
-In the event of trouble, bypass measures are implemented to secure communications.
+To ensure stable communications, we distribute telecommunications equipment capacity and establish multiple communication lines (terrestrial optical fiber) as well as the system that uses automated switching to secure communications network when there is a failure.
+Submarine cables are used to ensuring a highly reliable network.

 Temporary Base Stations